 I, being the only business owner in the area and standing to be affected by the local state parks’ closure, attended a public town hall meeting with the governor of the state.
 Full of passion and pride, I stood up in the room full of over 400 attendees including politicians and reporters, and plead my case for the park to remain open.
 After the meeting, the governor pulled me over to discuss the matter further.
 The parks remained open for a while but eventually the campground was closed.

 Buck’s Pocket State Park received a federal grant to upgrade the campground facilities and build an OHV trail.
-These park improvements are set to occur in 2016.
-When they are completed, Buck’s Pocket State Park will reopen the campground and have the only OHV trail in North Alabama.
-We, in Grove Oak, are looking forward to having our beloved park open and fully accessible again.
+These park improvements were set to occur in 2016.
+Rumors have been circulated that the state of Alabama will implement said improvements in the summer to fall of 2018.
+When they are completed, Buck’s Pocket State Park will reopen the campground and have one of the only OHV trails in North Alabama.
+We, in Grove Oak, are looking forward to having our beloved park open and fully accessible again. the Grove Oak Store is still open.

 For my leadership and commitment to community in DeKalb County, AL, the local newspaper, The Times Journal selected me as a part of DeKalb’s Top 40 in 2016.